Amexy/aycd-profile-gen/README.md

     b.
 Rename `sample_cards.csv` to `cards.csv` and enter card info you'd like to use.
 Leave blank if you'll enter card data from within AYCD

     c.
-Rename `sample_config.json` to `config.json` and enter the filename you downloaded in step 3a
+Rename `sample_config.json` to `config.json` and enter the `filename` you downloaded in step 3a, a `valid discord webhook URL` (https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks), and a `3 digit area code`